sayankc/GCP-CI-CD/README.md

 ## About the repo branch
-This is one sample repo to protopyte how anyth maven project can be executed as `mvn cloud builder` in **Google cloud build**.
+This is one sample repo to protopyte how any maven project can be executed as `mvn cloud builder` in **Google cloud build**.

 Refer the documentations